hiroki-chen/picachv/.meta/rebuttal.sec25.md

-We thank the reviewers for their constructive feedback, which will greatly improve our paper!
-Below, we address key concerns and outline revisions.

-## Performance

-The overhead primarily arises from enforcement at the *cell* granularity, requiring operations like projection and aggregation to perform linear-scans and label transformations.
-This increases latency depending on the relation’s tuple size.
-We plan to add thorough micro-benchmarks to identify specific bottlenecks.

-Additionally, we will integrate database optimization techniques into our implementation, such as:

-- foo
-- bar

-We will also include updated experimental results to demonstrate how these optimizations reduce overheads.

-## Presentation

-We acknowledge concerns about the clarity and completeness of the formal semantics.
-Planned revisions include:

-- Focusing on key stepping rules with detailed explanations.
-- Refactoring the formalism by defining missing terms (e.g., update) and correcting typos for consistency.
-- Clarifying how the security monitor blocks bad queries and why stepping rules always progress.

-## TEE Relevance

-Picachv targets cloud-based data analytics scenarios, such as Data Clean Rooms (DCR), where users often distrust cloud service providers like Google Cloud.
-While Picachv enforces data use policies, risks of malicious tampering or data theft persist due to the untrusted environment.

-TEEs address these concerns by:

-- **Confidentiality:** Encrypting data-in-use, ensuring no leakage to the cloud.
-- **Integrity:** Ensuring tamper-resistance for Picachv and user data.
-- **Remote Attestation:** Allowing users to verify that the TEE is running genuine Picachv via its cryptographic measurement (hash), which can be compared against verified source code.

-We will further clarify these points in the revision.

-## Policy Language and Case Studies

-We will enhance the discussion of the policy language by incorporating examples from diverse real-world applications, showcasing how our framework captures and enforces their requirements.

-# Responses

-## Review A

-- **Performance:** Addressed above.
-- **Policy composability:** Our rules require policies to be in descending order, as declassification to "higher levels" seems unreasonable in reality.
-Well-ordered policies can always be pattern-matched by our rules, allowing us to compare labels and "insert" appropriate requirements into the policy chain.
-We apologize for the unclear presentation in Fig. 5 and will revise it for clarity.
-- **TEE Relevance:** Addressed above.

-## Review B

-- **TEE Connection:** Addressed above.
-- **Dynamic policies:**
-- **Access control:** While not our primary focus, this is feasible.

-## Review C

-`FUnary` does not block queries directly.
-The runtime monitor applies a sink function at the end of execution to check whether all data complies with policies (i.e., no labels remain).
-Permitted operations lower the label until requirements are met; non-compliant labels remain and trigger a block by the sink function.
-Label preservation offers flexibility.
-For example, if the `zipcode` column is redacted per policy but later requires summation, a transformation like `length(zipcode)` may be allowed.

-## Review D

-- Identifying protected parts of such data is a challenge for policy-makers and outside our scope.
+We thank the reviewers for their constructive feedback, which will significantly improve our paper!
+Below, we address key concerns and outline planned revisions.

+## Performance (A/B/C/D)

+The performance issues stem from enforcing policies at the cell level, requiring operations like projection to perform linear scans.
+We will add detailed micro-benchmarks to identify and analyze bottlenecks.

+We have already implemented the following optimizations:

+- Parallelized policy-checking using the Rust library `rayon`, a well-established framework for parallel computation.
+- Policy encoding with fast in-memory formats like Apache-Arrow to accelerate computation by exploiting memory locality.

+Additionally, we plan to implement materialization, a well-established database technique that caches frequently-used and representative workloads.
+This approach is generic and directly applicable to Picachv’s policy-checking framework.
+Prior related research ([PrivateSQL](https://dl.acm.org/doi/pdf/10.14778/3342263.3342274), [IncShrink](https://arxiv.org/pdf/2203.05084)) and industry solutions ([SnowFlake](https://docs.snowflake.com/en/user-guide/views-materialized), [BigQuery](https://cloud.google.com/bigquery/docs/materialized-views-create)) show that this is feasible while simple.

+Our revised paper will include benchmarks to demonstrate the effectiveness of these techniques and extend the discussion on hybrid static-dynamic schemes for future work.

+## Presentation (A/B/C/D)

+We acknowledge the reviewers’ concerns about clarity and completeness of the formalism.
+To improve presentation, we will:

+- Revise the formalism’s structure, first introducing the complete syntax and then explaining the stepping rules for improved readability.
+- Focus on key stepping rules, providing detailed explanations, and move full semantics to the appendix.
+- Define missing terms (e.g., `update`) in both syntax and semantics.
+- Elaborate on how the runtime monitor operates.

+We will also polish the paper to fix language errors and make sentences more accessible.

+## TEE Relevance (A/B/D)

+TEEs are indispensable when data owners require *proofs* that data analytics comply with policies.
+TEEs provide cryptographic reports via remote attestation, ensuring that the runtime monitor and query is authentic and verified.
+While our mechanism does not rely exclusively on TEEs, it can also be applied to scenarios like on-premise databases.

+## Policy composability (A)

+Our rules enforce a descending order of policies, as declassification to higher sensitivity levels is impractical.
+Well-ordered policies can always be pattern-matched, allowing label comparisons and appropriate rule insertions into policy chains.
+We will revise Fig. 5 for clarity and apologize for its current presentation.

+## Dynamic policies and Access controls (B)

+Picachv supports dynamic policies since they are provided alongside the data, allowing flexibility across different use cases.
+Its policy composition capabilities also enable joint policies from multiple entities, supporting access controls within our framework.

+## Blocking Bad Queries (C)

+When an operation is applied to a cell carrying policies, as in the `FUnary` case, two outcomes are possible.
+If the operation is defined in the declassification operations for the current sensitivity level, the label is downgraded.
+Otherwise, the monitor preserves the label, preventing it from being downgraded.
+Eventually a sink function is applied at the end of query execution that checks that all data has only $\mathbf{L}$ labels remaining.
+If any non-$\mathbf{L}$ labels persist, the query result is blocked.

+For example, if the `zipcode` column requires redaction and a query attempts to output it directly, the `zipcode` will retain a non-$\mathbf{L}$ label since the policy is unsatisfied.
+When the sink function is invoked, it detects the violation and blocks the output, ensuring the policy is upheld. `FUnary` alone doesn't block bad queries.

+## Policy Expressiveness (C)

+Our policies are designed around the five relational operators foundational to data analytics.
+Therefore, Picachv supports policies in the realm of relational algebra.
+We now already support HIPAA, CCPA, NIH All-of-Us policies widely used in reality.
+While our prototype’s policies are not comprehensive, policymakers can extend the language by adding new labels to the lattice as our high-level idea is generic.

+## Limitations (D)

+- Identifying protected parts of semi- or unstructured data is a challenge for policy-makers and outside our scope.
 However, if predefined policies exist, Picachv can enforce them effectively.
-- While we focus on relational algebra, our semantics are general and could be extended to other paradigms like ML algebra by identifying lattice elements, key operators, and expressions.
+- While we focus on relational algebra, our semantics are general and could be extended to other paradigms like ML algebra; relational algebra is expressive enough to capture a wide range of important analytical tasks.
 - Achieving full verification is engineering-intensive but feasible.
-As a research prototype, we prioritize verifying critical components to demonstrate our approach's viability.
+As a research prototype, we prioritize verifying critical components.
-- Policy interpretation is important but orthogonal to our work, which assumes predefined, machine-readable policies.
+- Policy interpretation is important but orthogonal to our work.

 Despite these challenges, Picachv’s contributions establish a strong foundation for future extensions and broader applicability.